joelouthan/Theologicus/src/doctrine-christ-saves/03-the-weight-of-our-sin.md

 >that does not listen to the sound of the charmers
 >who skillfully weave spells.

-Too many people read these passages and they think, "Oh that is them--that is not me."
-Yes the same man who wrote this passage also wrote:
+Too many people read these passages, and they think, "Oh, that is them--that is not me."
+Yes, the same man who wrote this passage also wrote:

 >Psalm 51:3-5 (CSB) For I am conscious of my rebellion,
 >and my sin is always before me.